chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 cars.
 For example, you can load the file and querying the position of 'robot_i' at time step t_i.
 You will need this information to plan controls for the autonomous car.
-We assume the simulation starts at t_0 = 0.
+We assume that the simulation starts at t_0 = 0.

 3. File format of dataXX_poses.json: